Windows File Recovery Review – Internal Project Made Public

 #FeatureScore

-1The number of formats supported by deep scan1
+1The number of file types supported by signature scan1

 2BitLocker support3